-Today our systematic review on nature-based solutions for climate change adaptation has been published in Global Change Biology.
+Our systematic review on the effectiveness of nature-based solutions for climate change adaptation has been published in Global Change Biology.
 It is the first global systematic review of the effectiveness of nature-based solutions and provides evidence that nature-based solutions play a key role in addressing the impacts of climate change, but also highlights potential trade-offs to be avoided and evidence gaps where further study is needed.

 The review investigates nearly 400 scientific studies including both real-world cases, and modelled scenarios.
 Of the real-world cases, most nature-based interventions (59%) were found to reduce climate impacts such as flooding, soil erosion and loss of food production, although in 12% of interventions some negative climate impacts were exacerbated.

 Social, environmental, and greenhouse gas reduction benefits were also reported from nature-based solutions, supporting the proposition that they have an important role to play in global efforts to mitigate climate change and biodiversity loss, while also achieving other sustainable development goals.
 Although comparative studies were rare, where data were available nature-based solutions were found to be as or more effective than alternative approaches.

 You can explore the evidence for yourself in our open-access interactive tool: www.naturebasedsolutionsevidence.info.
 This tool is the first of its kind, and is designed to help policymakers, practitioners and scientists identify evidence for the effects of specific types of nature-based solutions on climate impacts, greenhouse gases, biodiversity and local people.